oscci/new-theme/_pages/resource_test.md

 **Teaching**

+* How can I incorporate reproducible research practices into my teaching?(/new-theme/2018-10-15-first-post/)

-* How can I incorporate reproducible research practices into my teaching?
+* How can I incorporate reproducible research practices into my teaching?(/2018-10-15-first-post/)